GRAMMY Nominations 2020: The Biggest Snubs and Surprises

-2020 GRAMMY Nominations Snubs and Surprises: Taylor Swift, Maren Morris, BTS and More
+2020 GRAMMY Nominations Snubs and Surprises: Taylor Swift, Halsey, BTS and More

 The 2020 GRAMMY nominations were announced on Wednesday morning, and while there was plenty of recognition for some of the year's biggest artists -- like Lizzo and Billie Eilish -- we have to discuss some of the more surprising inclusions (Lil Nas X!
 Bon Iver!) and shocking exclusions.
 (Taylor Swift!
 Maren Morris!
 Almost every woman in rap!)